sdee3/laravel8-graphql-cloudinary-starter/README.md

 Or follow the guides for each package, I might have pasted unnecessary lines 😊

 If you're going to use Cloudinary API, don't forget to set the `CLOUDINARY_URL` key in your `.env` file.

+Note that the `graphql/schema.graphql` file is empty.
+Please create any models you might want to use in your project by yourself and define the necessary Types, Mutations, or Relations.

 ## License